tensorflow/quantum/ssvqe/README.md

 ## H2 Experiment

 The data for H2 is already generated (and provided).
-To train the SSVQE on the data, run `python train.py`
+To train the SSVQE on the data, download all files, then run `python train.py`

 ## Generate Data